cli-kit/cli-argparse/README.md

 A `boolean` that indicates that only known arguments (those declared in the options and flags properties) are accepted, all other arguments will be placed in the unparsed array.

+##### Flat

+Creating a flat result can be useful if you are certain that there are no naming collisions, typically this can be achieved by providing hints using `flags` and `options`.

 ## License

 Everything is [MIT](http://en.wikipedia.org/wiki/MIT_License).
 Read the [license](/LICENSE) if you feel inclined.